image-i-nations trésor

 Let’s celebrate First Day Initiatives all around the World !

-This Year, the Theme is about Domestic Accidents, and we are all concerned about that.
+Domestic Accidents, we are all concerned about that.

 Domestic accidents affect all populations, regardless of age, sex, income, or geographic region.
 Falls are the most common home accidents, and cause serious injury at any time of life, but the risk increases with age.